wesleyfongchong/website-content/post/how-to-javascript/how-to-check-types-javascript/index.md

 multiply(20, 10)
 ```

-But if you pass, for example, a string as second parameter like `multiply(20, 'hey')`, now VS Code will tell you there's a problem:
+But if you pass, for example, a string as the second parameter like `multiply(20, 'hey')`, VS Code will now tell you there's a problem:

 > Argument of type '"hey"' is not assignable to parameter of type 'number'